La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **le nu pilno le pa bangu kei na ku banzu**
 > _Using the language (the one in question) is not enough._

-Nouns of existence are naturally used inside inner relations and with **tu'a**:
+Arguments of existence are naturally used inside inner relations and with **tu'a**:

 > **mi djica le nu mi citka pa le plise**
 > _I want to eat an apple, some apple._